The Big Caper: Plot

 His portion of the loot from a recent heist squandered, minor-league criminal Frank Harper talks his boss, Flood, into a more lucrative project: on the weekend before a Monday payday, break into a San Felipe, California bank, which will be holding a million-dollar payroll for the Marine Base at Camp Pendleton.
 Flood plans the operation, sending his moll Kay with Frank to become established in the community at San Felipe and to lay the groundwork for the heist.

 As a means to do this, Frank buys a local gas station and garage, and he and Kay—posing as a married couple—move into a house nearby.
 In the following month, Flood recruits a team of specialists, including veteran safecracker Dutch Paulmeyer.
 By now, Kay is enjoying her masquerade role as "homemaker" and tells Frank that she will be breaking off her relationship with Flood.
 Frank refuses to compromise his friendship with Flood by pursuing Kay, although he is attracted to her.
 Kay suggests buying a second gas station, going straight and abandoning the criminal life.

 Frank eventually agrees to consider a romance with Kay, but only after the heist has been successful.
 During their stay in the neighborhood, Frank and Kay establish a friendly relationship with the Loxleys'; husband Sam is a banker.

 The plan is to set off diversionary explosions at the opposite end of town, which will occupy the police and fire departments—and likely much of the town—on the night of the planned break-in.
-However, Flood has hired Zimmer, an explosives expert—who is an alcoholic and a psychotic pyrophiliac—to engineer the explosions.
+However, Flood has hired Zimmer, an explosives expert—who is an alcoholic and a psychotic pyrophilia—to engineer the explosions.
 When Zimmer shows up in San Felipe, he moves in with Frank and Kay.